rafabolivar/MS_SQL_BDC_Ubuntu_Calm/README.md

 Once deployed, you can find your kubeconfig file on *http://<master_server_ip>/joincluster*

-The name of the cluster deployed is the default one: **mssql-cluster**
+The name of the MS SQL cluster deployed is the default one: **mssql-cluster**

 If you prefer not to install azdata on your computer, you can use Calm to connect to the Master Server console and you'll find it there.